mmilano/SidePanelCollapse/README.md

 It opens and it closes.
 Look more closely, and there is a little more to it than just that.
 Read on.

+## Opening and Closing Durations

+Normal Bootstrap collapse behavior is to use a single duration for opening and closing.
+SidePanelCollapse's founding reason for existence and main feature is to override this behavior and implement different durations in different scenarios.
+This creates a better end-user experience.
+How so?

+### Timing and the User Experience

+When interacting with an element like a side navigation bar, a person has a certain psychological tolerance for the total time it takes the page to respond to their request to show the side panel.
+This person (here, the paradigmatic "user") actively chooses to open the side panel and when they do that, their attention shifts to the results of the action.
+So the behavior of the panel becomes their primary focus – it is in their mental spotlight.
+If the response is too slow, dissatisfaction blooms.
+Too fast, and it feels aggressive.

+On the flip side, response time tolerance decreases significantly when closing the element.

+On acting to close the panel, mental focus shifts back to the page itself, whether it is a task-based application or textual content.
+Once the focus is on the main page, the side navigation becomes "background" and it needs to disappear.
+Closing quickly is what the person wants.
+If it closes too slowly, it does not fulfill expectations and intrudes negatively on focus.
+But too quickly and it also creates an unconscious negative impression of being a behavior that is not purposeful and a detail that was left unmanaged.

 ## Opening the Side Panel

 The side panel opens when the open button is clicked.
-And if backdrop is enabled, then the backdrop will appear behind the side panel and will screen off the content in the page.
+If backdrop is enabled, then the backdrop will animate in to screen off the content in the page behind the panel.

-Some default Bootstrap components (fixed navbar, modals, popover, tooltips) will remain above the backdrop, including the navbar component.
+Note that some default Bootstrap components (fixed navbar, modals, popover, tooltips) will remain above the backdrop, including the navbar component.
 This is by design and is due to basing the SidePanelCollapse z-index values on Bootstrap's `$zindex-fixed` variable.

 ### The Irrevocable Opening